IMAGINE A MORE BEAUTIFUL FOOD FUTURE FOR AUSTRALIA

 Pete’s 3 biggest strengths are ideation, interconnectedness and inspiration.

 Beatrice is a lawyer who advocates for organic small-scale agriculture.
-Beatrice is trained in Natural Sequence Farming, Agroecology, Agroforestry, Holistic Management, Permaculture and Earthworks.
+Beatrice is trained in Natural Sequence Farming, Agroecology, Food Forest Design, Holistic Management, Permaculture and Earthworks.
 Most recently, Beatrice achieved competency in Landscape Finance, Landscape Governance and Landscape Leadership.
 For five years, Beatrice produced weekly sustainability events and special events focussing on regenerative organic agriculture.

 Beatrice’s 3 biggest strengths are strategy, empathy and individualisation.